VeryGoodOpenSource/very_good_cli/doc/migrating_to_0_10_0.md

 Flutter plugin changed the way it receives which platforms will be supported.
-Before, it was a series of options list which platforms **should not** be considered, not it is a multi-option with the platforms that **should** be considered.
+Before, it was a series of options list which platforms **should not** be considered, now it is a multi-option with the platforms that **should** be considered.

 ```sh
 # Before 0.10.0